tc39/proposal-private-fields/FAQ.md

 Class methods often manipulate objects which are not instances of the class.
 It would be surprising if the code `obj.x` suddenly stopped referring to public field `x` of `obj`, when `obj` is not expected to be an instance of the class, just because that code happened to occur somewhere within a class which declares a private field named `x`, possibly deep within said class.

 This is only an issue in JavaScript because of its lack of static types.
-Statically typed languages use type declarations to distinguish the external-public/internal-private cases with out the need of a sigil.
+Statically typed languages use type declarations to distinguish the external-public/internal-private cases without the need of a sigil.
 But a dynamically typed language doesn't have enough static information to differentiate those cases.

 ### Why not give the `this` keyword special semantics?